Power & Conflict: Overview (AQA GCSE English Literature)

 To achieve high marks, you need to evidence your knowledge of the whole of the two poems in your answer, rather than just memorising and using a bank of quotations.
 This is because you are required to be focused on answering the question, rather than just reproducing lots of pre-learned quotes.
 The quality of the quotes, linked to the themes in the poems, is more important than quantity.

-It is important to note that, in this question, if you only write about the poem given on the exam paper, you will incur a penalty for your marks.
+It is important to note that, in this question, if you only write about the poem given on the exam paper, or you will be marked down.
 You must write about the given poem and link it to one other of the poems in the anthology.
 Think of comparison as what connects the two poems.
 It is therefore better to start your response with an opening statement that thematically connects the two poems you are going to use to answer the question.

 This question in the exam is worth 30 marks, and you should aim to spend between 40-45 minutes on it in the exam.
 In order to write a top-grade response, you should aim to write an introduction, at least 2-3 comparative paragraphs and a conclusion.
-It is up to you whether you write about the poem given on the exam paper first, and then your second choice of poem, linking themes back to the given poem, or if you prefer a more integrated response.
+It is up to you whether you write about the poem given on the exam paper first, and then your second choice of poem, linking themes back to the given poem, or if you prefer a more integrated response (writing about both in each paragraph of your essay).
 Neither gets you more marks than the other.

 For a more detailed guide on how to achieve top marks for your essay, please see our easy-to-follow How to answer the poetry anthology question pages.